bullockw/DR-Rackware/README.md

 ## Step 2: Configure Rackware Components
 Use the following **[guide](https://www.rackwareinc.com/rackware-rmm-oracle-marketplace-dr-march-2020)** to complete the Rackware deployment configuration.
 (Use the passthrough method)

-## Step 3: Connect to the Backup database
+## Step 3: Connect the new instance to the Backup database
 1. Start an ssh connection to the newly created instance.
 2. Navigate to the root compartment and edit the *defaults.xml* file
 ```